 The levels of many nascent transcripts differ significantly from levels of mature mRNA

 Analysis of nascent pre-mRNA levels in multiple contexts has shown that the rate of accumulation of a particular transcript can be strongly uncoupled from the rate of transcript synthesis, owing to differential rates of accumulation, processing, and degradation {Khodor, 2011 #2081} {Rodriguez, 2013 #1782}.
-In developmental contexts, in which a significant proportion of the transcriptome is far from steady-state.
-Correlation of chromatin-associated RNA transcript profiles with mRNA profiles obtained from the same timepoints indicates significant differences, with the majority of expressed genes exhibiting some deviance in expression rate and accumulation level (Fig. 3-4).
+In developmental contexts, a significant proportion of the transcriptome is far from steady-state.
+Comparison of chromatin-associated RNA transcript profiles with mRNA profiles obtained from the same timepoints by principal components analysis indicates significant differences, with the majority of expressed genes exhibiting some deviance in expression rate and accumulation level (Fig. 3-4).
 Samples continue to cluster by developmental time stage, but segregate first by degree of “nascentness.”
-Comparison of the normalized expression levels of each gene indicates that many genes exhibit comparable levels of expression in poly(A)+ and nascent samples.
+Comparison of the normalized expression levels of each gene indicates that many genes exhibit comparable levels of expression in poly(A)+ and nascent samples (Fig 3-5).
 A small number of genes are significantly enriched in the nascent population, however, while showing very little accumulation in the poly(A)+ RNA-seq data.
 A large fraction of these correspond to non-polyadenylated RNAs, including histones, snRNAs, and snoRNAs.

 Groucho target genes are enriched for promoter-proximal read density indicative of polymerase pausing